electron-userland/spectron/README.md

 ### On Travis CI

-You will want to add the following to your `.travis.yml` file:
+You will want to add the following to your `.travis.yml` file when building on
+Linux:

 ```yml
 before_script: